sanaraya/devops-hol/Whiteboard design session/WDS trainer guide - OSS DevOps.md

 VSTS includes a growing list of preinstalled configurations.
 One of its integrations is with Jenkins.
 This allows using both CI systems with traceability through a single platform.
 Some example scenarios include:

--   Using Jenkins for continuous integration of Team Services Git repositories
+-   Using Jenkins for continuous integration of Team Services Git repositories.

--   Using Jenkins to validate Team Service pull requests
+-   Using Jenkins to validate Team Service pull requests.

--   Mixing Jenkins and Team Services to perform builds and releases
+-   Mixing Jenkins and Team Services to perform builds and releases.

--   Providing traceability between Jenkins and Team Services; linking builds, pull requests, commits, and stories
+-   Providing traceability between Jenkins and Team Services; linking builds, pull requests, commits, and stories.

 There are multiple ways to use Jenkins as a CI server with Team Services.
 Jenkins' built-in Git Plugin can poll a VSTS repository every few minutes and queue a job when changes are detected.
 For those who need a tighter integration, VSTS provides two additional ways to achieve it: 1) The Jenkins Service Hook, and 2) Jenkins build and release tasks.